GCNs-Net: A Graph Convolutional Neural Network Approach for Decoding Time-resolved EEG Motor Imagery Signals: Materials and Methods

 \subsection{Dataset Description}

-In this work, two benchmark datasets were used to evaluate the effectiveness and robustness of our presented method.
-The PhysioNet Dataset included over 1,500 EEG records from 109 subjects\cite{goldberger2000physiobank}.
-There were 64 electrodes based on the international 10-10 system.
-Each subject performed 84 trials (3 runs $\times$ 7 trials $\times$ 4 tasks).
-160 Hz sampling rate and 4 seconds' signals, i.e., 640 time points per trail, were utilized considering the experiment duration\cite{hou2019novel}.
-Four MI tasks were termed as L (Image Left Fist), R (Image Right Fist), B (Image Both Fists), and F (Image Both Feet), respectively.
+In this work, two benchmark datasets are used to evaluate the effectiveness and robustness of our presented method.

+\textbf{The PhysioNet Dataset}: The EEG Motor Movement/Imagery Dataset consists of over 1,500 EEG records from 109 subjects~\cite{goldberger2000physiobank}.
+There are 64 electrodes based on the international 10-10 system.
+Each subject performs 84 trials (3 runs $\times$ 7 trials $\times$ 4 tasks).
+160 Hz sampling rate and 4-second signals,~\ie, 640 time points per trail, are utilized considering the duration of the experiments~\cite{hou2019novel}.
+Four MI tasks are termed as L (image left fist), R (image right fist), B (image both fists), and F (image both feet), respectively.

-Collected from 14 subjects, the Public High Gamma Dataset performed four EEG tasks, left-hand movement, right-hand movement, both feet movement, and rest.
-44 electrodes' data and 0-125 Hz frequency were applied in our experiments, and the dataset was resampled to 250 Hz\cite{schirrmeister2017deep}.
-Each subject performed approximately 880 trials for training and 160 trials for testing.
+\textbf{The High Gamma Dataset}: Collected from 14 subjects, the Public High Gamma Dataset performs four EEG tasks,~\ie, left-hand movement, right-hand movement, both feet movement, and rest~\cite{tangermann2012review}.
+The data of 44 electrodes and 0-125 Hz frequency are applied in our experiments, and the dataset is resampled to 250 Hz~\cite{schirrmeister2017deep}.
+Each subject performs approximately 880 trials for training and 160 trials for testing.

-Previous studies applied segments (windows) of time points as samples\cite{jiao2018deep, chai2017improving}.
+Previous studies apply segments (windows) of time points as samples~\cite{hou2022deep, jiao2018deep, chai2017improving}.
 However, neuroscience research indicates that the brain is one of the most complicated systems, and its state at every moment is changing.
 Time-resolved signals can represent the condition of the brain at the instant moment, which reflects the network patterns of brain dynamics.
-Therefore, every time point was recognized as a sample to map the brain states with the corresponding MI task in this work.
-Compared with applying time-window singles as samples, the method was time-resolved, which was superior to pave the road towards developing real-time and efficient EEG MI applications.
-In this paper, multiple subjects (S$_1 \sim$S$_{50}$, S$_1 \sim$S$_{20}$) with 1,075,200 samples was used to train and evaluate different models.
+Therefore, in this work, every time point is recognized as a sample to map the brain state to the corresponding MI task.
+Compared with applying the time-window signals as samples, the method is time-resolved, which is superior to pave the road towards developing real-time and efficient EEG MI applications~\cite{jia2020attention}.

+In this paper, multiple subjects (S$_1 \sim$S$_{50}$, S$_1 \sim$S$_{20}$) with 64-channel 1,075,200 samples (640 time points $\times$ 84 trials $\times$ 20 subjects) is utilized to train and evaluate different architectures.